Nabana no Sato

-Horyuji is located about 12 km outside of central Nara.
+Horyuji is located about 12 kilometers outside of central Nara.

-From JR Nara Station, take the frequently departing Yamatoji Line to Horyuji Station (12 minutes).
-From there, it is a 20 minute walk or 5 minute bus ride (190 yen, departures every 20 minutes) to the temple.
+From JR Nara Station, take the frequently departing Yamatoji Line to Horyuji Station (12 minutes, 220 yen).
+From there it is a 20 minute walk or short bus ride by bus number 72 to the temple (190 yen one way, departures every 20 minutes).
+Get off at the Horyujisando bus stop.

-From JR or Kintetsu Nara Station, take bus number 97 to Horyuji-mae.
-The one way ride takes about one hour and costs 760 yen.
+From JR or Kintetsu Nara Station, take bus number 98 to Horyuji-mae.
+The one way ride takes about one hour and costs 770 yen.
 There is one bus per hour.
+The bus line from Horyuji back to central Nara is numbered 97.

 information source: japan-guide.com